Maryjanee/CSS-Linter/README.md

 ## Testing Instructions <a name = "testing"></a>

 - Clone the repository
-- Change directory to the cloned directory `cd Tic-Tac-Toe `
+- Change directory to the cloned directory `cd CSS-Linter `
-- Switch to test branch `git checkout testing-branch`
+- Switch to test branch `git checkout linter`
 - Run `bundle install` to install the dependencies specified in the Gemfile
 - Run `rspec` to test